Terraform-Tutorials/terraform-local-exec-outputting/README.md

 ### `Usage`

-Install Terraform.
+1. Make sure you have visited the Terraform documentation before to start.
-Set your AWS credentials as the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY. cd into one of the example folders.
+2. Set your AWS credentials as the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+3. Go to your Terraform project folder.
+4. Run `terraform init`.
-Run terraform init.
+5. Run `terraform-plan`.
-Run terraform apply.
+6. Run `terraform-apply`
-After it's done deploying, the example will output URLs or IPs you can try out.
-To clean up and delete all resources after you're done, run terraform destroy.
+7. To clean up and delete all resources after you're done, run `terraform destroy`.

 ### `Contributing`
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.